angular/angular/aio/content/guide/template-reference-variables.md

 With `NgForm`, `itemForm` is a reference to the [NgForm](api/forms/NgForm "API: NgForm") directive with the ability to track the value and validity of every control in the form.

 Unlike the native `<form>` element, the `NgForm` directive has a `form` property.
-The `NgForm` `form` property allows you to disable the submit button if the `itemForm.form.valid` is invalid.
+The `NgForm` `form` property lets you disable the submit button if the `itemForm.form.valid` is invalid.

 ## Template variable scope

-You can refer to a template variable anywhere within its surrounding template.
+Refer to a template variable anywhere within its surrounding template.
 [Structural directives](guide/built-in-directives), such as `*ngIf` and `*ngFor`, or `<ng-template>` act as a template boundary.
 You cannot access template variables outside of these boundaries.